Chrissie Chapman, Burundi, Central Africa

 visit CRIB's website at www.burundichildren.com

-Below is Chrissie's latest newsletter of June 2013
+Below Below is Chrissie's latest newsletter of December 2013.

 In the summer of 2009 a team of young people from Living Waters Church went out to Burundi to lead a 5-day holiday club called Time Twisters for the CRIB kids and also children of staff who care for them.
 The focus of the club was to understand God’s plan for each person, and they spent time praying for the children that God would use them to impact the future of their country.
 The team were amazed to see how content and happy the children were with their lives, how they never stopped laughing, and the huge dreams they have for their futures.